progrium/prototypes/qmux/SPEC.md

 # qmux

 qmux is a wire protocol for multiplexing connections or streams into a single connection.
-It's extracted from the SSH Connection Protocol and simplified greatly.
+It's extracted directly from the [SSH Connection Protocol](https://tools.ietf.org/html/rfc4254#page-5) and simplified (no channel types, accept/reject step, or extended data).

 ## Channels